Ranarrr/WishSorter/README.md

 - This is not a finished product.
 (Please check the TODO-list)
 - **This only works for the Norwegian crown (NOK) (Please make an issue on this git if you want your own currency to work with this program)**
 - Do not worry, this program will not (NEVER!) buy any item on wish using your credentials.
+- If you find any problems with this program not listed in the TODO-list, please make an issue on this git, thank you :)

 # TODO-list